 A Public Trust Security Clearance refers to a status granted to individuals which allows them to gain access to classified information such as state secrets and military classified data.
 They also may gain access to restricted areas after the completion of a thorough background check.

-In the United States, a security clearance is granted to individuals recognized to be under maximum level of clearance.
+In the United States, a security clearance is granted to individuals recognized to be under the maximum level of clearance.
 The clearance is issued to federal employees of various agencies whose positions directly or indirectly affect the public at large.
-In the U.S. there are three levels of public trust security clearances which are high, moderate and low.
+In the U.S. there are three levels of public trust security clearances which are high, moderate, and low.
 These levels reflect the potential risk to the employing agency and the general public.
-The federal agencies designate the specific levels of security clearances which are at par with the level of responsibility entrusted to the position.
+The federal agencies designate the specific levels of security clearances that are at par with the level of responsibility entrusted to the position.

 The controlling authority for public trust security clearance investigations is the U.S. Office of Personnel Management (OPM).
 The investigations are conducted by the OPM or through an authorized investigating agency.
-The Office of the Personnel Management is responsible for setting up the guidelines and implementation of the federal employment suitability programs and processes.
+The Office of Personnel Management is responsible for setting up the guidelines and implementation of the federal employment suitability programs and processes.
 It also conducts investigations of contract employees which requires a clearance.